 Maintain a healthy weight

 If you’re obese, you have a higher risk of developing fatal colon cancer, when compared with people with normal weight.
 Consequently, your goal is to stop gaining weight and slowly work to lose some pounds.
 Work to lose weight gradually by doing more exercise and reducing your calorie intake.
 Alternatively, you can ask your doctor about healthy ways to achieve your weight goal.
 But, if you’re at a healthy weight, maintain your weight by combining a healthy diet with daily exercise.

 Regular use of aspirin

 While some evidence links a reduced risk of polyps and colon cancer to the regular use of aspirin or aspirin-like drugs.
 Nonetheless, this option is generally reserved for people with a high risk of colon cancer.
 There isn’t enough evidence to recommend aspirin to people who have an average risk of colon cancer.
 It’s also important to keep in mind that taking aspirin daily has some risks, including internal bleeding and ulcers.
 Thus, your best bet is to discuss your risk factors with your doctor to determine whether preventive medications are safe for you.

 Now that it’s clear that colon cancer is prevalent amongst younger people, it’s crucial to pay more attention to your body.
 Taking the prevention of colon cancer more seriously means living a healthier lifestyle.
-And don’t forget to speak up about the prevalence of colon cancer amongst your friends and work colleagues.
+And don’t forget to speak up about the prevalence of colon cancer with your friends and work colleagues.
 Advocating more for the ‘prevention’ will help reverse the increasing colon cancer amongst younger people, and help save lives.